bily-101/chat-ai/README.md

 * https://github.com/datenhahn

-I am making a chat ai in kotlin a java framework.
+I am making a chat ai in python.

 Tell me any cool features that I should add